Mutations in single genes cause more than 5000 human diseases.

 Unlocking the full potential of CRISPR genome editing requires continuous innovation.

-We need more options for safely and reliably delivering editing tools into agricultural crops and the parts of the human body that are harmed by mutations.
-The IGI is developing cross-cutting new approaches to accelerate development and delivery of therapeutics, agricultural engineering, and scientific discovery.
+We are committed to optimizing current tools, and developing new ones.
+Many antibiotics, enzymes, drugs, and research tools like CRISPR-Cas9 are the repurposed natural products of microbes.
+To discover novel molecules, the IGI gathers genetic information from thousands of previously unknown bacteria and archaea.
+We also need more options for safely and reliably delivering editing tools to agricultural crops and the parts of the human body that are harmed by mutations.
+The IGI is developing cross-cutting new approaches for the delivery of genome editing tools.
 We are building upon foundational CRISPR-Cas technologies to create more precise and powerful tools for manipulating the genome.

 Global ethical conversations and regulations must keep pace with scientific progress.

 The ability to rapidly transform agriculture and biomedicine gives rise to new societal and environmental considerations.
-Research in social sciences and humanities, including ethics, law, policy, and economics, will allow us to more fully understand the potential impact genome editing will have on society.
-It is essential to support, encourage, and engage in dialogue to ensure the technology will benefit everyone.
+Research in social sciences and humanities, including ethics, law, policy, and economics, will allow us to more fully understand and shape the potential impact genome editing will have on society.
+It is essential to encourage and engage in education, dialogue, and policy creation, to ensure that the technology benefits everyone.
+This will also require us to create new models of commercialization that ensure broad, equitable access to genome engineering therapies and tools.

 The interdisciplinary nature of our projects, our collaborative atmosphere, and the immutable interconnectedness of humans, animals, plants, and microbes means that discoveries in one research area will often inform another.
 By pursuing fundamental questions in diverse yet intertwined fields, our breakthroughs will improve the health of both humanity and our planet.